bunomasud/master_thesis/README.md

 1. Run Cdn Js Api/apiServer.js with the command line node apiServer.Js.
 This reflects the api provided by api.cdnjs.com, but has been modified to be able work with fingerprint generator

 2. Run Node Api/CronTask.js this will use the apiSrver.js and download "backbone.marionette","Trumbowyg","angular.js","backbone.js","angular-i18n","yui" libraries and generate fingerprint.
 Uncomment the for loop section to mirror the whole cndjs libraries. also a mongo Db URL needs to be provided.
+Here Cron task is scheduled to run evreyday at 18:35:15(Hour/min/Sec) Adjust the time before running it.

 3. Run Node Api/NodeApi.js to use the file path to know the detected libraries.

 4. Javascript worker is the sample java client that is using the NodeApi for analysis.
+CallToNodeAPI @JavaScriptWorker.java is a sample multithreaded implementation.